Saifahmedprogrminlocallang/Programinlocallang/README.md

 5. Replace the local language keywords by the computer language keywords.
 Replace the local language api wih the api.

-6. Write Outputfile.java in input folder.
+6. Write Outputbinaryfile.dat in input folder.

 Input folder - D:\Saif\LocallangProgram.